Awoyalejohn/RPSLS/README.md

 - The hand gesture area
   - Featured below the score
   - This is where they will select their choice button when going against the computer.
-  - The buttons have an oranger hover effect when the mouse is hovered above it.
+  - The buttons have an orange hover effect when the mouse hovers over it.
   - This makes it easier for users to pick the choice that they want.

 ![hand gesture area](https://github.com/Awoyalejohn/RPSLS/blob/main/assets/readme-files/hand-gestures-image.PNG)

 - The footer area
-  - Featured below hand gesture area
+  - Featured below hand gesture area.
-  - Shows the social media icons to Twitter, facebook, instagram and youtube
+  - Shows the social media icons for Twitter, Facebook, Instagram and Youtube.
-  - All are links that will open a new tab when clicked
+  - Each social media button has a link that will open a new tab when clicked.
   - The copyright info is also at the very bottom of the site.

 ![footer area](https://github.com/Awoyalejohn/RPSLS/blob/main/assets/readme-files/footer-image.PNG)